 In the fall of 2010 Brianna decided to utilize what she had learned while running her non-profit, as well as the experience gained in co-producing the web-series "Retail Therapy" and co-executive producing "The Encounter" (nominated for best short within the festival circuit and accepted into over 30 festivals worldwide), and decided to make the bold move to form her own production company entitled Brown Rose Productions.
-Brianna is currently working on multiple projects within her company (www.brown-roseproductions.com).
+Brianna is currently working on multiple projects within her company alongside her managing director (www.brown-roseproductions.com).
 In 2012 Brianna proudly became an Ambassador for the National Women's History Museum (www.NWHM.org) and most recently Brianna has begun speaking to encourage everyone within the entertainment industry to Rise Higher, Shine Brighter and Give Back (see NEWS for upcoming speaking engagements).

 Although this is the just the beginning of her creative journey, Brianna has already forged the unlikely road from a pink bedroom in suburbia, Minnesota to the sets and stages of Hollywood.
 With passion, drive, and that characteristic touch of rebelliousness.
 Brianna continues to believe in the possibilities of her dreams.